-We frequently get questions in our clinic and on social media about when it is safe to return to HIIT like Crossfit after having a baby.
+We frequently get questions about when it’s safe to return to Crossfit after having a baby.
 That is often a hard question to answer, or rather there are many factors that go into that answer.
-Let us help shed some light on when and how to return to intense exercise after having a baby.
+Let us help shed some light on when and how to return to Crossfit postpartum.

 Risk Factors To Consider